 These easy Spiced Pear Muffins make a delicious Fall and Winter sweet treat to enjoy for breakfast, afternoon tea or dessert.
-The spiced muffins are packed with fresh pear chunks and finished with a cinnamon sugar topping.
+Ready in 35 minutes only, the spiced muffins are packed with fresh pear chunks and finished with a cinnamon sugar topping.

 These Pear Cinnamon Muffins are what Autumn bakes are all about: fragrant, spiced, packed with fresh fruits and and oh so comforting!
 You always know it’s gonna be a good one when a recipe makes your whole house smells delicious.